phalcon/cphalcon/tests/README.md

 Nanobox reads its configuration, so as to start the environment, from a file called `boxfile.yml` located at the root of your folder.
 By default, the file is not there to allow for more flexibility.
-We have two setup files, one for PHP 7.2 and one for PHP 7.3.
+We have three setup files for PHP 7.2, PHP 7.3 and PHP 7.4.
 If you wish to set up an environment for Phalcon using PHP 7.2, you can copy the relevant file at the root of your folder:

 ```shell script
 $ cp -v ./tests/_ci/nanobox/boxfile.7.2.yml ./boxfile.yml
 ```

-You can also create a 7.3 environment by copying the relevant file.
+You can also create a 7.3 or 7.4 environment by copying the relevant file.

 Run
 ```shell script